rakutentech/ios-inappmessaging/README.md

 ## (Optional) How enable custom fonts in your Campaigns

 The SDK will optionally use custom fonts in your Campaigns if your app has them pre-registered.
-Specify 2 fonts in either `ttf` or `otf` format: one medium-weight for the text body and one regular-weight for the buttons.
-Both fonts are recommended to be of the same font family for a more consistent user experience.
+Specify one for the text body/headers and one for the buttons in either `ttf` or `otf` format.
+Fallsback to the system font if unset.

-Add the two font files to your Xcode target.
+First add the two font files to your Xcode target.

 Get the "PostScript name" of your fonts by: